Anthony Joshua ‘grateful for having a second opportunity’ against Andy Ruiz Jr

 Ruiz weighed in more than a stone heavier than the night he stunned Joshua at Madison Square Garden.

-Early morning muezzins and the salacious beats of shipped-in rap superstars have contributed a cacophonous backdrop to Anthony Joshua’s rematch with Andy Ruiz Jr. in Saudi Arabia on Saturday night.
+Early morning muezzins and the salacious beats of shipped-in rap superstars have contributed a cacophonous backdrop to Anthony Joshua’s rematch with Andy Ruiz Jr. in Saudi Arabia tonight.

 Not since Muhammad Ali shocked George Foreman atop the torture cells of the 20 May Stadium in Kinshasa in 1974 has a world heavyweight title fight stirred such a mixture of international intrigue and moral indignation.